 When the superbike world is oversaturated with naturally aspirated missiles nudging 200bhp, how do you move the game on further?
-Simple, wrap a 998cc inline-four motor inside a space-age half fairing and bolt on a whistling supercharger, give it 210bhp and slap a £22,000 price tag on it.
+Simple, wrap a 998cc inline-four motor inside a space-age half fairing, bolt on a whistling supercharger, give it 210bhp and slap a £22,000 price tag on it.

-The result was a bike that re-defined superbike acceleration, which sounded incredible and exuded quality from every orifice.
-Put simply, one of the most exciting sports motorcycles ever produced.
+The Kawasaki Ninja H2 re-defined superbike acceleration, sounded incredible and exuded quality from every orifice.
+Put simply, it is one of the most exciting sports motorcycles ever produced.
 Sure, the ZX-10R would be the better bet for punching in hot lap times, but nothing could match the H2 for presence.

 Keeping the H2 on the straight and narrow are a plethora of control systems, helping to keep the power under control.
 The key features are as follows: